afids/afids-analysis/README.md

 # afids-analysis

-Analysis for the afids manuscript prepared in notebook form.
+Code and data for the preprint: A framework for evaluating correspondence between brain images using anatomical fiducials.

 1. PHASE1: afids template validation
 2. PHASE2: afids OAS1 subject validation